 - Water could be bypassing the filter from a faulty backwash valve.
 Again, look for lower than normal filter pressure.

 - Is your pump operating correctly?
 Make sure it's not overheating and cycling on and off.

 - Are there external sources of heavy dust, pollen or mudslides entering the pool when you're not looking?
 This could be one source of your water clarity issues.

 In extreme cases where I just can't seem to clear the pool, no matter what I do, I like to use a flocculent and "floc" the pool.
 There are many commercially available pool flocculents, or you can use alum.
 Also known by it's label name, aluminum sulfate can be a very effective flocculent, but leaves a jelly-like substance on the pool floor, which must be slowly vacuumed to waste.

-To use alum, first balance the water chemistry, with pH on the low sie (7.2).
+To use alum in a pool, first balance the water chemistry, with pH on the high side (7.8).
 Clean all debris from the pool floor and surface.
 Broadcast over the surface - 4lbs of Alum per 10,000 gallons of pool water, followed by an immediate treatment of 2lbs of shock per 10,000 gallons.
 Shut the pump off and keep it off overnight.
 Vacuum to waste the floc on the floor of the pool.